emberjs/rfcs/text/0000-template-compiler-api.md

 The runtime template compiler has no syntactic restrictions.

-The ahead-of-time template compiler has syntactic restrictions on `templateContents`, `params.scope`, `params.private`, and `params.eval`.
+The ahead-of-time template compiler has syntactic restrictions on `templateContents`, `params.scope`, and `params.eval`.

 `templateContents` must be one of: